-Solution 3 – Reinstall your audio drivers
+Solution 7 – Reinstall your audio drivers

-Few users reported that NO_MORE_IRP_STACK_LOCATIONS error was caused due to audio drivers, and in order to fix this error users had to remove and reinstall the audio driver.
+Few users reported that NO MORE IRP STACK LOCATIONS error was caused due to audio drivers, and in order to fix this error, users had to remove and reinstall the audio driver.

 - Start Device Manager.
 You can do that by pressing Windows Key + X and choosing Device Manager from the list.

 - Once the Device Manager starts, locate your audio driver and right click it and choose Uninstall from the menu.
 If available, check Delete the driver software for this device and click OK.